Horticultural & Management

 Sponsor: Citrus Research and Development Foundation

 This is a continuing project to find economical approaches to citrus production in the presence of Huanglongbing (HLB).
 We are developing trees to be resistant or tolerant to the disease or to effectively repel the psyllid.
 First, we are attempting to identify genes that when expressed in citrus will control the greening bacterium or the psyllid.
 Secondly, we will express those genes in citrus.
 We are using two approaches.
 For the long term, these genes are being expressed in transgenic trees.
 However, because transgenic trees likely will not be available soon enough, we have developed the CTV vector as an interim approach to allow the industry to survive until resistant or tolerant trees are available.
 A major goal is to develop approaches that will allow young trees in the presence of HLB inoculum to grow to profitability.
 We also are using the CTV vector to express anti-HLB genes to treat trees in the field already infected with HLB.
 We have modified the CTV vector to produce higher levels of gene products to be screened.
 At this time we are continuing to screen possible peptide candidates in our psyllid containment room.
 We are now screening about 80 different genes or sequences for activity against HLB.
 We are starting to test the effect of two peptides or sequences in combination.
 We are attempting to develop methods to be able to screen genes faster.
 We are also working with other groups to screen possible compounds against psyllids on citrus.
 Several of these constructs use RNAi approaches to control psyllids.
 Preliminary results suggest that the RNAi approach against psyllids will work.
 We are screening a large number of transgenic plants for other labs.
 We are beginning to work with a team of researchers from the University of California Davis and Riverside campuses to express bacterial genes thought to possibly control Las.
-Since we are testing about 80 genes for induction of resistance or tolerance to HLB in citrus, we changing our focus of building new constructs to controlling psyllids until we have more conclusion from the peptides under screen.
+We are testing about 80 genes for induction of resistance or tolerance to HLB in citrus, but are eliminating many that are not effective and are focusing on about 20 that still are under test and about half of a dozen that have some activity.
 We recently examined all of the peptides constructs for stability.
 The earliest constructs have been in plants for about nine years.
 Almost all of the constructs still retain the peptide sequences.
+One of the peptides in the field test remained stable for four years.
 A recent advance is that has greatly speeded up our screen is that we now can estimate when plants become infected with HLB and can tell whether a peptide is working more quickly.

 Deployment of a superinfecting Citrus tristeza virus-based vector in the field: a measure to effectively protect field citrus trees against HLB